Are Smart Power Strips Worth the Money?

 - Is it worth the money to replace all of my existing power strips with a smart power strips?

 - If I’m already buying a power strip, is it worth paying for a smart power strip over a regular power strip?

 Let’s start with the second, because it’s the easiest.
 Smart power strips won’t cost you any more than a regular strip.
 They’ll both hover around 10-15 bucks.
 It’s going to vary depending on where you are buying, but these are approximates.
 So yah, if you’re going to be out of pocket for a new strip anyway, get the one that is going to pay for itself.

 The first question is more complicated, and will depend on your specific case.
-Put simply, a smart power strip saves you more money when more things are plugged into it.
+Put simply, a smart power strip saves you money on utilities when more things are plugged into it.
 They also save you more money when the things plugged in draw a lot of power.

 With only 1 laptop plugged into a smart power strip, you’ll offset about 16 watts of power when used properly.
 Over a year that will accumulate to 68 kWh.
 This will cost different amounts in different parts of the country.
 Here in Chicago, with electricity rates averaging $.11 per kWh, that amounts to $7.69 in energy savings.
 If you spent $15 to replace your power strip, you won’t be getting that money back for 2 years.